kuilef/TrustTag/README.md

 # TrustTag Chrome Extension

-TrustTag is a Chrome extension that displays warnings on websites based on data from Airtable.
+TrustTag is a Chrome extension that displays warnings on websites with questionable content.
 It helps users identify potentially misleading or problematic websites by showing warning banners with custom notes.

 ## Features

-- Displays warning banners on websites that match entries in your Airtable database
+- Displays warning banners on websites that match entries in our central database
 - Supports wildcard matching for URLs (e.g., `wikipedia.org/*Israel*`)
-- Shows multiple notes for the same website
+- Shows multiple warnings for the same website in a compact format
-- Configurable sync interval for Airtable data
+- Configurable sync interval for database updates
+- Efficient caching using ETag for reduced bandwidth usage
 - Simple and clean user interface

 ## Installation